Afrotech-Fest/afrotech-fest.github.io/content/sections/venue.md

 ## THE VENUE

-Rich Mix London is an independent art’s venue in East London.
-They are committed to delivering excellent art to increasing and increasingly diverse audiences.
-Rich Mix have provided their venue free of charge for the festival over the two days.
+Richmix is an independent arts venue in the heart of the East London.
+It was established in 2004 and has gone on to become one of the largest and most relevant arts venues in the capital.
+Rich Mix is spread over five floors, is fully accessible, contains three cinemas, flexible performance spaces and plenty of room for a big ideas festival like ours.

 ### [INSERT IMAGES OF VENUE]